 I entered the restaurant after having been away for two or three weeks.
 Karen was not at her station.
 I didn’t think much about it and started to walk over to the bar to place my order when the owner hurried over and pressed a generous glass of wine in my hand.
 He told me that Karen had another stroke and this time it was fatal.
 It was a somber meal that night.

 I continued to go to the restaurant and place my take-out orders at the bar.
 They had a dependable group of regulars.
 Conversation was never lacking.
 Discussions on weather and politics could be counted on.
 The state of Cardinal’s baseball was a staple of debate … but no one talked about books.

-mature get older, I am learning about the things that positively effect my quality of life.
+mature get older, I am learning about the things that positively affect my quality of life.
 It’s not about the make of my car or the brand of my clothes.
-At least for me it is all about relationships.
+At least for me, it is all about relationships.

-I am blessed beyond measure to be part of a strong, loving and caring family, my wife, my daughters, my grandchildren.
+I am blessed beyond measure to be part of a strong, loving, and caring family, my wife, my daughters, and my grandchildren.
 They are my foundation, the bedrock of my life.

 I am privileged each week to do meaningful work alongside talented and dedicated co-workers.
 They and our vocations enrich my life in ways I’m sure I don’t truly understand or appreciate.

 I am also learning the value of micro-relationships.
-The brief interactions with the check-out guy at the grocery store, when he notices my t-shirt and a 15 second conversation ensues about a shared interest.
+The brief interactions with the check-out guy at the grocery store, when he notices my t-shirt and a 15-second conversation ensue about a shared interest.

 And of course, talking books with the hostess at an Italian restaurant.